lefnire/racer/README.md

 ##Bug fixes
+ - If you overwrite an object that contains an array used by a query, the query will now update.

  - Don't crash if certain callbacks are missing
 I don't think I caught all cases of this yet; if you see "cannot invoke undefined" errors, let me know which callbacks I forgot to make optional